abhitoshj/da2250-dl-semeval2025-ea-mt/Report.md

 ![Final Score Chart](images/fewshot-experiment-final-score-(harmonic-mean-of-comet-and-meta)-per-language-and-model.png)

 #### Observations
-- The COMET and META scores show that `gpt-4o` consistently achieves the highest adequacy and fluency across most languages, especially high-resource ones.
-- `facebook_nllb_200_3.3b` and `mistral7b` are strong baselines, with `mistral7b` showing competitive META scores in some European languages.
-- `gemma3_instruct_4b_text` is more competitive in Asian languages for COMET, but its META scores lag behind, indicating challenges in adequacy.
-- `llama3.1_8b` is the weakest across all metrics, especially for low-resource and Asian languages.
+- **COMET Scores:** `gpt-4o` and `gemini-2.0-flash` achieve the highest COMET scores in the few-shot setting for high-resource languages. `llama3.1_8b` lags behind, especially in low-resource and Asian languages.
+- **META Scores:** `gpt-4o` and `gemini-2.0-flash` again lead in META scores for high-resource languages, but `gpt-4o` shows a sharp drop in META for Asian languages, indicating a challenge in adequacy. `llama3.1_8b` and its variants have the lowest META scores, especially for low-resource languages.
-- The largest performance gaps are seen in META and Final Score for low-resource and Asian languages, highlighting the challenge of adequacy in these settings.
+- **Final Score:** The harmonic mean confirms that `gpt-4o` and `gemini-2.0-flash` are the best in the few-shot setting for high-resource languages, but all models struggle with adequacy in low-resource and Asian languages, as seen in the lower Final Scores.

 #### Conclusion
-- `gpt-4o` is the best-performing model in the few-shot setting, excelling in both COMET and META scores for high-resource languages.
-- `facebook_nllb_200_3.3b` and `mistral7b` remain strong baselines for broad language coverage.
-- The inclusion of both COMET and META scores, along with the Final Score, provides a holistic view of translation quality, emphasizing the importance of both adequacy and fluency.
+- `gpt-4o` and `gemini-2.0-flash` are the best-performing models in the few-shot setting for high-resource languages.
+However, adequacy remains a challenge for all models in low-resource and Asian languages.
+The Final Score metric highlights the need for further improvements in these settings, and the importance of both adequacy and fluency in evaluation.

 ## Chain-of-Thought (CoT) Prompting